In this article, we are going to perform SSIS Right Outer Join on two SQL tables using Merge Join Transformation.

-Join Type provides a drop down list to select the Join type (such as Inner Join, Left Outer Join and Full Outer Join) you want to perform on the source data.
-In this example, Although we are performing Right Outer Join, Merge Join Transformation Editor doesn’t have that option.
+Join Type provides a drop-down list to select the Join type (such as Inner Join, Left Outer, and Full Outer) you want to perform on the source data.
+In this example, Although we are performing Right Outer Join, SSIS Merge Join Transformation Editor doesn’t have that option.
 So for now, We selected the Left Outer Jon option from the Join Type option.

-From the above screenshot you can observe that, We selected [First Name], [Last Name] and [Department Name] columns as output columns.
-To perform Right Outer Join we have to Swap the tables so Click on the Swap Inputs button.
-By this Left table become Right table and Right table becomes Left table as shown in below screenshot.
+From the above screenshot, you can see we selected [First Name], [Last Name], and [Department Name] columns as output columns.
+To perform the SSIS Right Outer Join, we have to Swap the tables, so click on the Swap Inputs button.
+By this Left table become Right table, and Right table becomes Left table.

-It means Right Outer Join will display all the [Department Name] column rows and matching rows of [First Name], [Last Name] columns from the Employees tables where DepartID is exactly equal to any of the id column data.
-All the non matching rows of the [First Name], [Last Name] columns will be treated as NULL.
+It means SSIS Right Outer Join displays all the [Department Name] column rows and matching rows of [First Name], [Last Name] columns from the Employees tables where DepartID is exactly equal to any of the id column data.
+All the nonmatching rows of the [First Name], [Last Name] columns treated as NULL.

 STEP 10: Drag and drop the OLE DB destination into the data flow region and double-click on it to configure the destination server and destination table to store the Merge Join Transformation output

-Here we selected [SSIS Tutorials] as database and [Right Outer Join Using Merge Join Transformation] as destination table
+Here we selected database and [Right Outer Join Using Merge Join Transformation] as the destination table

 STEP 11: Click on the columns Tab to check whether input columns are matching with the destination columns or not.
 If not, Please assign the appropriate columns to destination columns

-We finished designing the Performing Right Outer Join Using Merge Join Transformation package.
-Let us execute the package
+We finished designing the Performing SSIS Right Outer Join Using Merge Join Transformation package.
+Let us execute the SSIS Right Outer Join package

-Now lets open the SQL Server Management studio and select the columns from [Right Outer Join Using Merge Join Transformation] table.
+Now let’s open the Management studio and select the columns from the table.